ufal/UMR/doc/eventive-concepts.md

 - **??** states in reference ... what to do with them? (sharpness https://www.wikidata.org/wiki/Q55433472 )
 - **??** states in modification ... either without any mapping OR, contrary to the guidelines, as eventive concepts (being tall)

+DZ: I think that primary anchoring of states should be in SynSemClass.
+It should provide anchors for all processes and states, regardless whether they are packaged as predication, modification, or reference.

 **(4) ENTITIES in modification or reference:**
 - entities in reference (prototypical)
   - **??** for generic mention  (*the sharp **thorns***) ... what to do with them?